Falaxsa13/ML-4641/website/src/content/docs/proposal/result.md

 ### Project Goals
 - 🚀 **Demonstrate the applicability of ML methods** to real-world medical data and assess their reliability compared to existing implementations.
 - 🔎 **Gain a deeper understanding of cardiovascular disease** (CVD) and identify the most significant factors contributing to CVD risk.
-- 🎯 **Stretch Goal**: Enhance the algorithms to predict more specific heart-related conditions (e.g., heart attacks, arrhythmias), moving beyond general CVD risk assessment.

 ---

 ### Expected Results

 - ✅ **Accuracy of ≥ 70%**, based on existing literature.
-- 🏆 **Identification of highest risk factors** for cardiovascular disease, helping to inform both the medical community and individuals at risk.
+- 🏆 **Identification of highest risk factors** for cardiovascular disease

 ---